satra/NiPyPe-Paper/nipype_paper.rst

 main contrast.

 Algorithm comparison is not the only way NiPyPe can be useful for a neuroimaging methods researcher.
-In every methods author interest is to make his or hers work most accessible.
+In every methods author’s interest is to make his or hers work most accessible.
 This usually means providing ready to use implementations.
 However, because the field is so diverse, software developers have to provide several packages (SPM toolbox, command line tool, c++ library etc.) to cover the whole user base.